 Accessible Remote Ballot Marking Solution for Mail Voting

 The Department of State is committed to increasing accessibility for voters with disabilities.
-Voters may request an accessible remote ballot beginning with November 3, 2020, General Election.
+Voters may request an accessible remote ballot by following the instructions below.
 These ballots will allow voters who use screen readers and assistive devices to vote a mail ballot privately and independently.

 To obtain an accessible remote ballot, an individual must:

 Before you apply for an accessible remote ballot, you must first apply for an absentee or mail-in ballot.
 To avoid delays in processing your request, please submit your request within 24 hours of applying for your mail-in or absentee ballot.

 After your county board of elections office processes your request, they will:

 - Mail you a packet of accessible voting materials.
 This packet will contain a return envelope and a secrecy envelope.

 - Send you an email with instructions for how to access the ballot.